Byron/gitoxide/README.md

 ## Installation

+Note that on Fedora, perl needs to be installed for OpenSSL to build properly.
+This can be done with the following command:
+`dnf install perl`

 ### Download a Binary Release

 Using `cargo quickinstall`, one is able to fetch [binary releases][releases].
 You can install it via `cargo install cargo-quickinstall`, assuming